piotrekz79/demo_invitation/README.md

 4. Start mininet with predefined topologies

- To run TNO North topology, start
+ To run TNO North topology, start (on .202)
  ./mntn.sh

  then to add initial configuration (BGP flows, GRE), run ./tnflows_gw.sh

- To run TNO North topology, start
+ To run TNO North topology, start (on .201)
  ./mnts.sh

  then to add initial configuration (BGP flows, GRE), run